By Jeffrey Anderson,

 Parents Need to Know

-Parents need to know that this complex, original science-fiction fantasy movie from the director of The Dark Knight has lots of action and violence -- including guns, blood, fighting, car crashes, etc. -- as well as some slightly scary imagery.
-But it's very light on language, sexy stuff, and drinking, so teen fans of star Leonardo DiCaprio should be able to handle it.
-It's not an easy story to explain, but it's very easy to follow; parents and teens will likely want to talk at length about the story and may even find themselves wanting to go back for a second helping.
+Parents need to know that Inception is a complex, original science-fiction fantasy movie from the director of The Dark Knight.
+It has lots of action and violence -- including guns, blood, fighting, car crashes, etc. -- as well as some slightly scary imagery.
+But it's very light on language ("goddamn" and "a--hole" are as strong as it gets), sexy stuff, and drinking, so teen fans of star Leonardo DiCaprio should be able to handle it.
+The movie takes place in several different locations around the world but is noticeably short on diversity on-screen.
+Crowds in one scene in Kenya are simply used as the backdrop to action sequences.
+It's not an easy story to explain, but it's fairly easy to follow, and it includes positive examples of teamwork and sacrifice.
+Parents and teens may find themselves talking at length about the story and the notion of a dream within a dream.

-With only seven films under his belt, filmmaker Christopher Nolan has proven himself a master of time juggling; he rarely presents a story in chronological order.
+Inception is an intense, complex story, but it's always coherent, imaginative, and entertaining.
+Filmmaker Christopher Nolan has proven himself a master of time juggling; he rarely presents a story in chronological order.
 He often flips time or stacks time on top of itself, balancing several simultaneous storylines precariously, but with remarkable clarity.
-INCEPTION is an intense, complex story, but it's always coherent, imaginative, and entertaining.

 That said, although Inception is a terrific film, it lacks a strong emotional connection with most of the characters -- the movie's roller coaster ride feel means that there's little time to stop and get to know anyone.
 Likewise, unlike Nolan's The Dark Knight, it doesn't really represent any current fears or desires, save for a vague fear of technology.
 It's really just a very intelligent, slam-bang popcorn movie.
 And that's absolutely fine.

-Families can talk about the film's violence.
+Families can talk about Inception's violence.
 How did it affect you?
 Was it thrilling?
 Did the fact that it takes place in a dream give it more or less impact?